mchandra/particle_integration/README.md

 * While running the code make sure all the numerical stability criterion are satisfied(described in the document).
 Keep charges low and velocites low in general.

 * currentdepositer.py contains the commented scripts that show the inner workings of the current depositor function.

+* There might be case of misplaced particle/error due to the current stratergy of interpolation of positions at half timesteps, due to Periodic Boundary conditions.
+But for this sufficiently small time steps this should not be of concern.